devPrashantKumar/Spring-Basics-With-Spring-Boot-Learning/Notes.md

 - SpringApplication.run method create ApplicationContext and invoke run method of CommandLine runners beans Automatically.
 - Use Multiple CommandLine Runners

+### Demo9 - Video 12
+- Scopes in Spring Application
+- Number of Beans creation in Singleton and Prototype Scope

 ### Demo10 - Video 13
 - Logging in spring boot app
 - Logging with file rolling policy